GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Method

 where $\boldsymbol{F}^{'}$ is the deep feature after encoding.
-To enhance the perception of local shapes, as shown in Fig.\ref{fig:encoding}, we use the edge relations generated in Section \ref{sec:Feature_map_design} as the feature encoding:
+Inspired by the position encoding proposed by Zhao et al. in Point Transformer~\cite{zhao2021point}, we use the edge relations generated by Eq.~\eqref{eq:eij_2} 6in Section \ref{sec:Feature_map_design} as the feature encoding to enhance the perception of local shapes (as shown in Figure \ref{fig:encoding}):